canonical/checkbox/tools/release/README.md

 ## Send the release e-mail

 The release process should have created a new [Draft Release Note].
-You can use this to prepare a release e-mail that you will send to:
+You can use this to prepare a release e-mail:

+- If this release comes with big changes for the user, you can talk about them in a *Highlights* section.
+- Not all changes in the Release Note from GitHub are meaningful for the end users.
+Highlight the ones that are most important for them by bolding them.
+For instance, changes related to the tooling used for Checkbox releases is not important to the users, but fixes for bugs reported by the users are!

+You can see a sample release e-mail [here][1].

+Send the release e-mail to:

 - checkbox-devel@lists.ubuntu.com (public, see [mailing list page])
 - ce-certification-qa@lists.canonical.com (private)